 eToro, the leading social trading platform, is available in Germany!
-This online platform enables more than 20 million people to trade almost anything from commodities, currencies, ETFs, stocks, and indexes to cryptocurrencies.
-It offers commission-free stock and ETF trading (including stocks from the Frankfurt Stock Exchange – Adidas, Bayer, BMW and much more!), a slick and easy-to-use platform, and you can even follow and copy other investors!
+This online platform enables more than 30 million people to trade almost anything from commodities, currencies, ETFs, stocks, and indexes to cryptocurrencies.
+It offers commission-free stock trading (including stocks from the Frankfurt Stock Exchange – Adidas, Bayer, BMW, and much more!), a slick and easy-to-use platform and you can even follow and copy other investors!

 On the downside, the platform only operates in USD, meaning you will be charged currency conversion fees upon deposit and withdrawal (unless you deposit in USD).
 To invest in real stocks, you must make sure that you buy the underlying asset, otherwise you will be investing in CFDs and not real stocks.
 (Check out our article about the differences between CFDs and real stocks.)